-We have reviewed the accompanying interim condensed consolidated financial statements of Emaar Development PJSC (formerly known as Emaar Development LLC) (the "Company") and its subsidiary (the "Group") as at 31 March 2018, comprising of the interim consolidated statement of financial position as at 31 March 2018, and the related interim consolidated statements of comprehensive income, statement of changes in equity and cash flows for the three-month period then ended and explanatory notes.
+We have reviewed the accompanying interim condensed consolidated financial statements of Emaar Development PJSC (formerly known as Emaar Development LLC) (the "Company") and its subsidiary (the "Group") as at 30 June 2018, comprising of the interim consolidated statement of financial position as at 30 June 2018, and the related interim consolidated statements of comprehensive income for the three-month and six-month periods and statement of changes in equity and cash flows for the six-month period then ended and explanatory notes.
 Management is responsible for the preparation and presentation of these interim condensed consolidated financial statements in accordance with IAS 34 Interim Financial Reporting ("IAS 34").
 Our responsibility is to express a conclusion on these interim condensed consolidated financial statements based on our review.